SpotlightData/nanowire-service-py/README.md

 The primary validation happens within `validate_args` function by `pydantic` models.
 This is where anything related to input should be checked.

-If at any point you want the current task to fail, raise `RuntimeError`.
+If at any point you want the current task to fail, raise `RuntimeError` or `Exception`.
 This will indicate the library, that we should fail and not retry again.
 For example:

 - CSV missing columns or having incorrect text format
 - Not enough data passed

-Anything else that raises unexpected exception should be retried automatically.
+Anything else that raises for a retryable error, should be raised via `RetryError`.

 ## Versioning